apple/coremltools/docs-guides/source/convert-llm.md

 John's wife, Mary, died suddenly of
 ```

 As you can see, the converted Core ML model performs in the same manner as the original model.
-To make the Core ML model more performant, please stay tuned on [machinelearning.apple.com](https://machinelearning.apple.com)